-In Bali, prior to refrigeration it was usual to cook one meal in the beginning of the day and then eat the same dish for breakfast, lunch and dinner.
+In Bali, prior to refrigeration, it was usual to cook one meal at the beginning of the day and then eat the same dish for breakfast, lunch, and dinner.
 We also saw an elderly lady languidly putting together a dozen or so Hindu offerings, delicately putting frangipani petals in each individual straw-woven basket.

 The last leg of the ride was through the town’s streets – it can get rather busy but it’s not scary, as most cars will weave and even let you through first (ah, the benefits of being an incompetent tourist).
 Here, you can see people going about their own business – schoolchildren casually pedaling on their pushbikes, women juggling their babies and fresh produce, as well as men sitting outside stores patiently awaiting their next customers.

-Again, similar to the white water rafting trip, we were welcomed at the end of the cycle with a Indonesian buffet – scrumptious satay, curries, fried noodles, rice and fresh fruit and desserts awaited our growling bellies.
+Again, similar to the white water rafting trip, we were welcomed at the end of the cycle with an Indonesian buffet – scrumptious satay, curries, fried noodles, rice, and fresh fruit and desserts awaited our growling bellies.

 I’m not a confident cyclist, so I did wind up with a rather sore bottom at the end of the trip, thanks to failing to stand up on my seat to give my butt some seat relief.
 Confident cyclists however will find the downhill ride very easy, but there are more challenging and longer cycles available.
 My final tip?
 Even if it’s overcast, wear a shirt rather than a singlet.
 I wore a singlet and had my bag strapped across one of my shoulders – even though I had put on sunscreen and it wasn’t a stinking hot day, I managed to get sunburnt, leaving a bag strap mark clearly lining my right shoulder.
 It’s now tanned and has left me with a definite white line that I won’t be getting rid of in the next few months!